 Check your garden plants for aphids.
 Typical places where you can find black, shiny eggs are buds and under the leaves of roses.

-Last Call: sow fast-growing chillies and peppers, now also in a heated greenhouse.
+Last Call: sow fast-growing chilies and peppers, now also in a heated greenhouse.
 Vegetable bed dug up with compost or manure.
 If necessary, improve the soil with further additives.
 Soil testers are available to optimally adjust the pH value.
-Chilierde should be in the range of pH 5.5 to 6.5.
+Chili soil should be in the range of pH 5.5 to 6.5.
 Jalapeños gladly up to 7.

 A few days in April will reach spring-like temperatures.
 Take advantage of this for the first, cautious outings of the chili offspring.
 Remember that your plants are not yet accustomed to wind and sun.
 Plants should always harden slowly.

 In the greenhouse you must pay attention to the air circulation.
-Otherwise mould and waterlogging will form.
-Both are very unhealthy for chillies.
+Otherwise, mold and water logging will form.
+Both are very unhealthy for chilies.
 Usually this is followed by other problems such as pest infestation and plant diseases.
 Unused beds are covered with fleece by some gardeners.
 This prevents pests from hatching and penetrating the soil.

-At the beginning of May the chillies are systematically hardened and prepared for a harsh climate.
+At the beginning of May the chilies are systematically hardened and prepared for a harsh climate.
 In the so-called Hardening Off, plants are slowly accustomed to the sun and wind.
 The day will come when your chili plants will have to survive rain showers and hot winds.
-Only trained chillies will pass such a test immediately without any damage.
+Only trained chilies will pass such a test immediately without any damage.

-In May, chillies often get bigger problems with pests.
+In May, chilies often get bigger problems with pests.
 Regular monitoring for pest infestation and plant diseases is now particularly important.

 As a rule, no more night frosts are to be expected after 15 May and, finally, even frost-sensitive vegetable species can be allowed outdoors permanently.

 Greenhouses can be well ventilated on warm days.
-In the event that it gets too hot in the greenhouse, covering it can provide shade.
-Temperatures far above 40°C (104 °F) do not like the otherwise warm loving chillies any more.
+If it gets too hot in the greenhouse, covering it can provide shade.
+Temperatures far above 40 °C (104 °F) dislike the otherwise warm loving chilies anymore.